annalisew19/MICB475_Team4/meeting_notes/mar_3.md

 - Weighted Unifrac PCoA plot

 - Aim 2: ISA at p< 0.05
-    - ISA based on outcome: both ASVs are associated with successful outcomes.
+    - ISA based on outcome: 2 ASVs are associated with successful outcomes.
+      - expected lactobacillus dominance in successful outcome, but found streptococcus (from the order lactobacillales)
+      - maybe other taxa within the lactobacillales order may also play role in reproductive success?
+      -
       <img src="../images/ISA_outcome.png" height="60" width="1000">
-    - ISA based on age group: all 5 ASVS are assocaited with 46-50 age group
+    - ISA based on age group: all 5 ASVS are assocaited with 46-50 age group.
+      - indicated taxa are not the expected non-LD microbes
+      - lactobacillus was not detected as an indicator taxon in the younger age groups
       <img src="../images/ISA_age_group.png" height="110" width="1200">